NashiaHolloway/THM/blue_primer_splunk/walkthrough.md

 ```
 The answer is `6`.

-10. How many seconds elapsed between the time the brute force password scan identified the correct password and the compromised login rounded to 2 decimal places?
+**How many seconds elapsed between the time the brute force password scan identified the correct password and the compromised login rounded to 2 decimal places?**

-11. How many unique passwords were attempted in teh brute force attempt?
+11. How many unique passwords were attempted in the brute force attempt?

 12. What is the name of the executable uploaded by p01s0n1vy?